brandur/org/drafts/postgres-queues.md

 Long running databases transactions appear to be the culprit here, but how exactly can they have such a significant impact on a database table?
 And so quickly no less?
 Furthermore, the transaction wasn't even running on the master database, but was rather ongoing on a follower.

 The figure blow shows a simulation of the effect.
-With a relatively high rate of churn through the jobs table (roughly 50 jobs a second here), the effect can be reproduced quite quickly, and once it starts to manifest (15 minutes in), it worsens very quickly without hope of recovery.
+With a relatively high rate of churn through the jobs table (roughly 50 jobs a second here), the effect can be reproduced quite quickly, and once it starts to manifest (15 minutes in), it worsens very quickly without hope of recovery (causing a queue overrun).

 <figure>
   <p><img src="/assets/postgres-queues/pre-queue-count.png"></p>